 Why do you think it is important for an artist to stay connected to their roots and channel the influences of the same into their art?

-Tanmay Mandal: Understanding of the subject plays a huge impact on the personality of the artwork.
+Tanmay Mandal: Understanding the subject plays a huge impact on the personality of the artwork.
 You have to be in the scene that you are painting and be a witness.
 Subjects we grew up with are always easier to visualize.
 However, we all grew up differently and thus our visual library is unique.

-Staying connected to roots gives our art its own identity.
+Staying connected to our roots gives our art its own identity.
 At the same time pushing boundaries is equally important.
 If a kite has to push beyond the boundaries of the sky, it must remain connected to its roots.
 Although at times, I allow my thoughts to venture into the wild devoid of direction or even reason.

 What has your journey as an illustrator and concept artist been like?